lucascanedo/PROJETO-IA-PARA-CURRICULOS/README-en.md

 🌐 Demo

-The MVP is deployed on Streamlit Cloud and integrates with Google Drive for real-time resume analysis.
+The MVP is deployed on Streamlit Cloud and integrates with Google Drive for real-time resume analysis.,